-CSM hub
+CSM operating hub

-AI for Customer Success Managers
+AI workflows for Customer Success Managers

 Onboarding, adoption, retention.